adamfoneil/CoreNotify/README.md

 - [CoreNotifyEmailSender](https://github.com/adamfoneil/CoreNotify/blob/master/MailerSend/CoreNotifyEmailSender.cs) is not a generic email client.
 It sends only `IEmailSender<TUser>` messages (account confirmations, password resets), and you cannot customize the email content.
 - For generic email capability with MailerSend, use [MailerSendClient](https://github.com/adamfoneil/CoreNotify/blob/master/MailerSend/MailerSendClient.cs).
 In that case, you use your own MailerSend API key.

+Note that the backend API is hosted at url https://plankton-app-evwok.ondigitalocean.app, a DigitalOcean "starter" url.
+One day I might get a more appropriate host name.

 # Payment
 All accounts have a 30 day free trial.
 If you like this service, send $5 * number of months you'd like